coopdevs/odoo-role/README.md

 ---------------

 #### Deploy
-To use community roles, you need deploy this modules in the server.
+To use community roles, you need to deploy this modules in the server.
 This role manage the modules deployment with `pip`.

 You can define a `requirements.txt` file to manage the modules and ensure the version installed:

 ```
-# requeriments.txt
+# requirements.txt
 odoo11-addon-contract==11.0.2.1.0
 odoo11-addon-contract-sale-invoicing==11.0.1.0.0
 odoo11-addon-contract-variable-qty-timesheet==11.0.1.0.0